shardrunner/libdl/README.md

 The handling of the classes is done with unique_ptr.

 This structure allows for a flexible and modular library.
-New features can be easily integrated, as long as they follow already existing implementations.
+New features can be easily integrated, as long as they follow already existing base classes.

 The represented network itself is easily extensible and flexible in its form.
 The child classes are all interchangeable and there are aside from the typedefs no hardcoded limits in the network size.